 Whether QAnon leaders are just in it for the grift doesn’t matter.
 Their ideas are attracting true believers.
 An attendee I spoke with insisted that, if only the Deep State Global Communist Government were taken out, then we could get on with the work of colonizing the Moon and Mars.
 Another described how the massive accounting and consulting firm he worked for was pushing Cultural Marxism in the guise of diversity and inclusion programs.

 Having already made myself a target by asking for a press pass and only being able to scrape together enough for a $500 general admission ticket, I didn’t get very close to the power players.
 But I was close enough to leave with a strong impression of the decadence of the event.
 I witnessed an auction where people spent thousands of dollars on unbearably kitschy and distinctly cultish memorabilia.
 Ostensibly, the funds were being raised for a veterans’ charity, but given the right’s propensity for defrauding their supporters, this is far from assured.
 A shoddily constructed Q-uilt went for $6,500.
 A baseball bat signed by General Flynn went for $8,000.
 Several Revolutionary War-themed portraits of Trump, Flynn, Powell, and other QAnon favorites sold for thousands each.
-“This is President Trump and General Flynn, taking aim… in battle together,” said artist Doug Billings of his portrait of the two, pasted glaringly into the historical clash at Lexington and Concord.
+“This is President Trump and General Flynn, taking aim… in battle together,” said Doug Billings — political commentator and the evening’s emcee — of a portrait of the two, pasted glaringly into the historical clash at Lexington and Concord.

 The deeply paranoid nature of the beliefs peddled at the event were matched by the organizers’ treatment of the media—or at least, the media they don’t like.
 Journalists were considered the enemy.
 Over the course of the conference, at least three other ticket-holding journalists were ejected from the event.
 VICE reporter Vegas Tenold was spotted interviewing people across the street from the event when the host, QAnon John, took away his pass.
 Will Sommer of The Daily Beast was escorted out by security and police, to a standing ovation.
 However, Brace Belden, host of the TrueAnon podcast, successfully infiltrated the event and maintained unfettered access; he ended up taking selfies with General Flynn and former Trump attorney Sidney Powell.
 As this all unfolded, a member of the security team indicated via Twitter that they were “on the hunt” for me and that I would be swiftly ejected if found.
 Others openly doubted my presence on Twitter, called me a liar, and suggested I had an inside source feeding me information.